Darius Rucker: Solo career

 In 2001, he made his solo R&B debut album, The Return of Mongo Slade, for Atlantic Records.
 Because of contractual changes, it was never released by the label.
 Hidden Beach Recordings, an independent label, acquired the masters from Atlantic and released the album as Back to Then in July 2002.
 The album included work from the production team of Jill Scott, and she made an appearance on the track "Sometimes I Wonder."
 The single "This Is My World" was featured in the 2001 comedy film Shallow Hal.
 In regards to the album, "That was just a minute in my life," he later told The Arizona Republic about the record.
 "I was listening to a lot of Notorious B.I.G. and Lauryn Hill at that time, and I wanted to make a neo soul record."
 He also said in the article that he doesn't anticipate recording an R&B-styled disc again.
 "Country music is my day job now.
 I'll probably do this till it's all over, but that album was a lot of fun."

 Rucker appeared on a pop-star edition of the quiz show Who Wants to Be a Millionaire? in July 2001.
-He also portrayed a singing cowboy in a television commercial for the fast-food company Burger King, promoting its TenderCrisp Bacon Cheddar Ranch sandwich in 2005.
+He also portrayed a singing cowboy in a television commercial for Burger King, promoting its TenderCrisp Bacon Cheddar Ranch sandwich in 2005.
 In the commercial, he sang a jingle set to the tune of "The Big Rock Candy Mountains".
-In 2006 Rucker lent his voice to the track "God's Reasons" written by Dean Dinning and Joel A. Miller for the film The Still Life.
+In 2006 he lent his voice to the track "God's Reasons" written by Dean Dinning and Joel A. Miller for the film The Still Life.

 Country music

 2008–2009: Learn to Live

-In early 2008, Rucker signed to Capitol Records Nashville as the beginning of a career in country music.
+In early 2008, Rucker signed to Capitol Records Nashville beginning a career in country music.
 His first solo single, "Don't Think I Don't Think About It" (which he co-wrote with Clay Mills) debuted at No. 51 on the Billboard Hot Country Songs charts for the week of May 3, 2008.
 It is the first single from his second album, Learn to Live.
 For this album, Rucker worked with Frank Rogers, a record producer who has also produced for Brad Paisley and Trace Adkins.
 Rucker also made his Grand Ole Opry debut in July 2008.
 The single reached number one in September, making Rucker the first solo, African-American artist to chart a number one country hit since Charley Pride's "Night Games" in 1983.